 The NC INSPIRE Fellows Program has partnered with high-need Local Education Agencies (LEAs), also known as school systems, in North Carolina who typically have openings for highly qualified teachers each school year.
 Although NC INSPIRE Fellow candidates are not guaranteed employment, these LEAs have committed to interviewing our finalists and hiring those they feel are a good fit for their schools, depending on available positions.

 NC INSPIRE has also partnered with the schools of education at three UNC system campuses to provide online Master of Arts in Teaching (MAT) programs which will enable NC INSPIRE Fellows to complete their teacher licensure requirements while they earn a master's degree.
-NC INSPIRE Fellows will receive tuition assistance that covers approximately fifty percent of in-state tuition for the MAT program up to a maximum of $4200.00 per fellow.
+Fellows who already hold a master's degree or higher in Math, Science, or Engineering complete the NC TEACH licesure program for Lateral Entry teachers at East Carolina University.
+NC INSPIRE Fellows will receive tuition assistance that covers the in-state tuition for coursework up to a maximum of $4200.00 per fellow.
 (North Carolina requires that new residents live in the state for one year before being eligible for in-state tuition rates.)

 The Application Process